MehranTaghian/CUDA-OpenMP-samples/README.md

 # Parallel Programming on CPU and GPU

 This repository contains some sample codes helpful in learning how to program with OpenMP and CUDA.
 Here we are going to go through each directory and explain the purpose of each file.
+First we are focusing on parallelization using OpenMP.
+Then we parallelize large calculations using CUDA and GPU.
+In the end, a sample project for calculating the determinant of large matrices is developed using both OpenMP and CUDA.

 ## OpenMP